Supervisor/meld3/README.txt

 Overview

-  meld3 is an XML templating system for Python 2.3+ which keeps template markup and dynamic rendering logic separate from one another.
+  meld3 is an HTML/XML templating system for Python 2.3+ which keeps template markup and dynamic rendering logic separate from one another.
 See http://www.entrian.com/PyMeld for a treatise on the benefits of this pattern.

-  meld3 requires well-formed XML/XHTML input and can output well-formed XML/XHTML or HTML.
+  meld3 can deal with HTML or XML/XHTML input and can output well-formed HTML or XML/XHTML.

   meld3 is a variation of Paul Winkler's Meld2, which is itself a variation of Richie Hindle's PyMeld.